ksaphier/trainerapp/README.md

 ## Project Setup

-Use [Spring Initializr](https://start.spring.io/) to generate your Spring Boot project skeleton.
-Choose dependencies such as Spring Web, Spring Data JPA, and PostgreSQL Driver.
+Use **Spring Initializr** (https://start.spring.io/) to generate your Spring Boot project skeleton.

-- **Project:** Choose Maven.
+- **Project:** Choose `Maven`.
-- **Language:** Select Java.
+- **Language:** Select `Java`.
-- **Spring Boot:** Opt for a stable version, such as 3.2.3.
+- **Spring Boot:** Opt for a stable version, such as `3.2.3`.
 - **Group:** Use your reversed domain (e.g., com.example).
 - **Artifact:** Name it after your project (e.g., myapp).
-- **Dependencies:** Include Spring Web, Spring Data JPA, and PostgreSQL Driver.
+- **Dependencies:** Include `Spring Web`, `Spring Data JPA`, and `PostgreSQL Driver`.

 After downloading the zip file from Spring Initializr, extract it to your preferred location.
 Open the extracted folder in your IDE (like IntelliJ IDEA, Eclipse, or VS Code).
 Your IDE should recognize it as a Maven project and load it accordingly.
-Then, you can start adding your business logic, entity classes, repositories, services, and controllers to build your CRUD application.
+Then, you can start adding your business logic, `entity classes`, `repositories`, `services`, and `controllers` to build your `CRUD` application.

 ## Configure PostgreSQL

-In your application.properties, set up the connection to your PostgreSQL database with the correct URL, username, and password.
+In your `application.properties`, set up the connection to your PostgreSQL database with the correct URL, username, and password.

 For PostgreSQL configuration in Spring Boot, set connection details in application.properties: use default port 5432 unless changed during PostgreSQL setup.
 Specify `database` `name`, `username`, and `password`.
-Ensure spring.jpa.hibernate.ddl-auto is set for database schema management, and use the correct PostgreSQL dialect.
+Ensure spring.jpa.hibernate.ddl-auto is set for database schema management.

 ```properties
 spring.datasource.url=jdbc:postgresql://localhost:5432/yourDatabase